 - 75% of visitors report leaving the bus with higher self-belief.

-Our messages are rooted in simplicity.
-Everyone has a balloon of self-belief inside them.
-When it’s full, life tends to be good, we bounce back from setbacks, and we feel like we have purpose.
-When it’s deflated, however, life becomes a struggle, things we may have once found easy become difficult, and it becomes hard to find hope.
-Our mission at I Can & I Am is to enable those we work with to recognise their own balloon, and give them the tools to keep it inflated.
+As a charity, we are passionate about enabling individuals to live a fulfilling life, fuelled by self-belief.
+We offer tools and inspiration to move forward with a sense of purpose, primarily ‘I can achieve and I am of value’.
+Time on the bus provides a combination of hands on cooking (of pizza or bread) with workshops that further embed our messages.
+We all have a balloon of self-belief inside us; when it’s full, life tends to be good, we bounce back from setbacks, we feel we have purpose.
+When it’s deflated, life becomes a struggle.
+Our mission is to enable those we work with to recognise their own balloon, and give them the tools to keep it inflated.
 The strength of this message is that it’s simple.

 To enable us to continue this great work, we need to raise funds to cover the running costs of the bus.
 As a charity, we’ve always provided our time within state schools free of charge

 with significant discounts available to independent schools when budgets are limited.